Mart1nch/DemoApp/README.md

 direct to the root directory(AppDemo/), run below commands in terminal

-1. run `yarn install`. // Install the denpendencies
+1. run `yarn install`. // Install the denpendencies, react-native-image-crop-picker cause the crash which would be install in the step
 2. run `yarn run start`. // Start the Metro server, maybe it's not necessary but could simplfy the process if so.
 And could see the output below

 <img width="547" alt="image" src="https://github.com/user-attachments/assets/0efea893-b748-4b28-ad73-fa0fc93a6bf0">